itzCozi/devbox/README.md

 **Isolated development environments for anything**

-devbox creates isolated development environments, contained in a project's Docker box.
+devbox creates isolated development environments, contained in a project's Docker box (container).
 Each project operates in its own disposable environment, while your code remains neatly organized in a simple, flat folder on the host machine.

 ## Features

 - 🚀 **Instant Setup** - Create isolated development environments in seconds
-- 🐳 **Docker-based** - Leverage the power of containers for consistent environments
+- 🐳 **Docker-based** - Leverage the power of boxes (containers) for consistent environments
 - 📁 **Clean Organization** - Keep your code organized in simple, flat folders
 - 🔧 **Configurable** - Define your environment with simple JSON configuration
 - 🗑️ **Disposable** - Easily destroy and recreate environments as needed
-- 🛡️ **Isolated** - Each project runs in its own container, preventing conflicts
+- 🛡️ **Isolated** - Each project runs in its own box, preventing conflicts
 - 🔄 **Docker-in-Docker** - Use Docker within your devbox environments by default

 ## Requirements